JovaunHenriques/PowerProphet/README.md

 # PowerProphet
-The aim of this project is to create a simple website using HTML, CSS, and Javascript.
+This project aims to create a simple website using HTML, CSS, and Javascript.
 ## Description
 This website is made with the purpose of monitoring and estimating the passive and active usage of any given appliance's or equipment's voltage and or wattage.
 ##Feature to be added for scalability